rstudio-education/glossRy/glossary.md

 {:auto_ids}
 NA:
-:   A special value used to represent data that is Not Available.
+:   A special value used to represent data that is not available.
+See also [null](#null).

-Name collision:
-:   The ambiguity that arises when two or more things in a

 name collision:
 :   The ambiguity that arises when two or more things in a program that have the